 Maintaining active status as a graduate student involves paying fees and officially registering in classes each quarter.
 There is no provision for part-time graduate status as UCSB.
-Students must enroll in at least 12 units each quarter to maintain full-time status.
+Students must enroll in at least 12 units each quarter to maintain full-time status, but no more than 17 unites.